bogdanvuk/phd/source/efti.rst

 Experiments
 -----------

 In this section, the results of the experiments are presented, that were conducted in order to compare the |algo| algorithm to the existing solutions.
-The following algorithms, available in open literature, were used for the comparison:
+The algorithms listed in the :num:`Table #tbl-existing-algo`, available in open literature, were used for the comparison.

+.. raw:: latex

+   \begingroup
+   \setlength{\tabcolsep}{.6em}

+.. tabularcolumns:: p{0.1\linewidth} L{0.3\linewidth} p{0.5\linewidth}
+.. _tbl-existing-algo:
+.. list-table:: The values of the parameters relevant to the search probability set to the |algo| algorithm while running the experiments for comparing different search probability approaches
+    :header-rows: 1

+    * - Short Name
+      - Name
+      - Description
+    * - CART-LC
-#.
-CART-LC (The Classification and Regression Tree with Linear Combinations) :cite:`breiman1984classification`, an incremental deterministic algorithm for oblique DT induction.
+      - The Classification and Regression Tree with Linear Combinations
+      - an incremental deterministic algorithm for oblique DT induction.
 For its implementation, the description provided in :cite:`murthy1994system` was used as a reference.
+    * - OC1
+      - Oblique Classifier
-#.
-OC1 (Oblique Classifier) :cite:`murthy1994system`, an incremental randomized algorithm for oblique DT induction,
+      - an incremental randomized algorithm for oblique DT induction,
+    * - OC1-AP
+      - Oblique Classifier - Axis-Parallel
-#.
-OC1-AP (Oblique Classifier - Axis-Parallel) :cite:`murthy1994system`, the OC1 algorithm limited to inducing only axis-parallel tests,
+      - the OC1 algorithm limited to inducing only axis-parallel tests,
+    * - OC1-ES
+      - Oblique Classifier - Evolutionary Strategy
-#.
-OC1-ES (Oblique Classifier - Evolutionary Strategy) :cite:`cantu2003inducing`, an extension to OC1 that uses ES to optimize the oblique hyperplanes,
+      - an extension to OC1 that uses ES to optimize the oblique hyperplanes,
+    * - OC1-SA
+      - Oblique Classifier - Simulated Annealing
-#.
-OC1-SA, (Oblique Classifier - Simulated Annealing) :cite:`cantu2003inducing`, an extension to OC1 that uses simulated annealing to optimize the oblique hyperplanes,
+      - an extension to OC1 that uses simulated annealing to optimize the oblique hyperplanes,
+    * - HBDT
+      - HereBoy Decision Tree induction
-#.
-HBDT (HereBoy Decision Tree induction) :cite:`struharik2014inducing`, an incremental randomized algorithm for oblique DT induction, that uses HereBoy :cite:`levi2000hereboy` for the hyperplane optimization process.
+      - an incremental randomized algorithm for oblique DT induction, that uses HereBoy :cite:`levi2000hereboy` for the hyperplane optimization process.
+    * - GaTree
-#.
-GaTree (Genetic Algorithm decision Tree induction) :cite:`papagelis2000ga`, a nonincremental (full tree) DT induction algorithm based on genetic algorithms.
+      - Genetic Algorithm decision Tree induction
+      - a nonincremental (full tree) DT induction algorithm based on genetic algorithms.
+    * - GALE
-#.
-GALE (Genetic and Artificial Life Environment), a nonincremental (full tree) DT induction algorithm based on the cellular automata and the Pittsburgh approach :cite:`smith1983flexible`.
+      - Genetic and Artificial Life Environment
+      - a nonincremental (full tree) DT induction algorithm based on the cellular automata and the Pittsburgh approach :cite:`smith1983flexible`.

+.. raw:: latex

+   \endgroup

 Conducted experiments were devised to compare the quality of the DTs evolved by the proposed |algo| algorithm, with the DTs inferred by some of the previously proposed algorithms.
 In particular, DTs were compared by their size and accuracy.
-All datasets listed in the :numref:`tbl-uci` were used for the induction in the experiments.
-All reported results are the averages of the five five-fold cross-validation experiments.
-Experimental setup for each algorithm and each dataset was as follows:

-- The dataset D, was divided into 5 non-overlapping sets: :math:`D_1`, :math:`D_2`, ... :math:`D_5`, by randomly selecting the instances from D using uniform distribution
-- For the :math:`i^{th}` cross-validation run, where :math:`i \in (1,5)`, training set was formed by using all the instances from D except the ones from :math:`D_i`, :math:`train\_set = D \setminus D_i`, and was used to induce the DT by the current algorithm being tested
-- Inferred DT was than tested for accuracy by using the instances form the set :math:`D_i`.

-This whole procedure was repeated 5 times, resulting in 25 inferred DTs for each dataset and for each inference algorithm, together with the classification accuracy calculated as a percentage of correctly classified test set instances, for each of them.
-Using test set classification accuracies, calculated as a percentage of correctly classified test set instances, average DT classification accuracy for every dataset and DT inference algorithm has been also calculated.
-Both the DT size and test set classification accuracy are reported with 95% confidence intervals.

 For the DT inference algorithms that require DT pruning, a pruning set was created by taking 30% of the training set instances selected at random.